Quiet start, warm day ahead

 Mobile, Ala.
 (WKRG) – Good morning, Gulf Coast!

-We are off to a quiet start this morning with nothing on our radar and temperatures in the 50’s and 60’s.
-There is a small chance for some patchy fog, but whatever forms will dissipate by mid-morning.
+We are off to a quiet start this morning with nothing on our radar and temperatures in the 60’s.
 Clouds will be on the increase today with a small chance for a passing shower or two.
 Temperatures will reach the mid-70’s for most this afternoon.

 Tonight, clouds will continue to build as temps fall into the 60’s.
 Another above-average and mild night ahead.
 Friday brings a couple of more showers and mostly cloudy skies.
 Temperatures again will stay above average in the 70’s.